Hancock, Maine

 Hancock is a town in Hancock County, Maine, United States.
 The population was 2,466 at the 2020 census.
-Located on the mainland at the head of Frenchman Bay, Hancock has commanding views of Mount Desert Island.

 History

-It was first settled in 1766 by Philip and S. Hodgkins from Georgetown.
-Formed from portions of Sullivan, Trenton and Plantation No. 8, the town was incorporated by the state legislature on February 21, 1828 and named for John Hancock, signer of the Declaration of Independence.
-It had two water power sites to operate mills—the Kilkenny and Egypt streams.
-There was one gristmill, four shingle mills and four lath mills.
-Other products included staves, lumber, boots, shoes, wagons and sleighs.
+Hancock was settled in 1766 by Philip and S. Hodgkins from Georgetown, Maine, formed from portions of Sullivan, Trenton, and Plantation No. 8.
+The town was incorporated by the state legislature on February 21, 1828 and named for John Hancock, signer of the Declaration of Independence.
+The Kilkenny and Egypt streams offered water power for mills.
+There was one gristmill, four shingle mills, and four lath mills.
+Other products included barrel staves, lumber, boots, shoes, wagons, and sleighs.
 Many inhabitants were engaged in seafaring, particularly fishing at the Grand Banks.

 During World War II, German spies Erich Gimpel and William Colepaugh landed by submarine in Hancock, then traveled to New York City.
-These spies would eventually be captured, tried, and sentenced to death before their sentences were commuted and they were eventually released.
+They were eventually captured, tried, and sentenced to death, but their sentences were commuted and they were eventually released.

 Geography

 According to the United States Census Bureau, the town has a total area of 38.87 sqmi, of which 30.04 sqmi is land and 8.83 sqmi is water.
 Drained by the Kilkenny Stream and Egypt Stream, Hancock is situated on Skillings River, Taunton Bay and Frenchman Bay, part of the Atlantic Ocean.

 The town is crossed by U. S. Route 1 and State Route 182.
 It borders the towns of Lamoine to the south, Ellsworth to the west, T8 SD to the north, Franklin to the east, and (separated by Taunton Bay and Frenchman's Bay) is near Sullivan and Sorrento to the southeast.

-The Municipality (the entirety of the Town's area) is considered, generally, to be divided in to a few distinct divisions or areas:
+The Municipality (the entirety of the Town's area) is considered, generally, to be divided into distinct areas:

 Waukeag Neck—which includes the villages of neighborhoods of Hancock Point, Mount Desert Ferry, East Hancock ("Eastside"), South Hancock ("Westside" or "Westshore"), Waukeag Station Crossing, and the Town proper (Hancock Village).
 "The Neck" is bounded by the Taunton River to the northeast, Frenchman's Bay to the south, and Carrying Place Creek to the due west.

 Mid-Hancock or Hancock Hills—which includes the villages or neighborhoods of Carrying Place Creek, Havey Point, Hyde Point, Hancock Hill (ORO or Old Route One Hill) and Franklin Roads.
 The area is largely coterminous with US Route One (US1 East) and is bounded by the Carrying Place Creek, Rte 1, and the Kilkenny Stream at Mud Creek Road.

 Mud Creek—one of the smaller sections of town, the area abuts Kilkenny Stream and Pinkham Flats, adjacent to the town of Lamoine and includes the Mud Creek Marsh.
 This section includes neighborhoods such as Upper Mud Creek & Kilkenny Cove.

 Northside—bounded by Egypt Stream, Hog Bay, and Route 182, the area includes the neighborhoods and hamlets of Castle Grove (also known as Austinwood, Austin Castle, and Castle Road), West Egypt, Franklin Roads North, Blease Hill, Spring Pond, and Deerfields.